An updated version of this post is available here.

 The Who – Eminence Front

-One of The Who’s last great songs, the drum machine and a quirky synthesizer melody make for a huge build up before the track erupts into pure arena-rock magic.
-The only word can truly describe the feeling when the drums kick in: epic.
-It might be worth taking “ball 1” to let the two minute intro sink in.
+One of The Who’s last great songs, the drum machine and a quirky synthesizer melody make for a huge build-up before the track erupts into pure arena-rock magic.
+The only word that can truly describe the feeling when the drums kick in: Epic.
+It might be worth taking a balk and going down 1-0 to let the two-minute intro sink in.

 Kid Cudi – The End

 Utilizing a spacey, hypnotic Skip Mahoney sample from the 1970s, this unique hip-hop cut has one of my favorite intros in recent memory.
 The drop is downright ill.

 Led Zeppelin’s near-psychedelic closer to their fourth studio album airs on the meaner and nastier side of their discography.
 Walk out to this and you’re sure to strike out the side with emphasis.

 Snoop Dogg – Tha Shiznit

 So you want your walk up song to be a banger?
 Party-rap staples like “California Love” and “Still D.R.E.” are easy choices, but for something a little less obvious, look no further than Snoop Doggy Dogg.
 This track embodies the West Coast gangster spirit like no other.